This article was written by [company] associate attorney Beverly Ward Via.

 The first step, of course, is for parents to let children know this is something the parents need and something they want to do so that they can continue to assist and represent the child in an emergency.
 It’s not the easiest conversation to have – after all, it would be used in a situation where a child is so injured that he or she can’t interact with medical staff – but it’s clearly in the child’s best interest to have an informed advocate who knows that child and can respond to his or her changing medical needs in an emergency.
 The medical power of attorney is only effective when the adult child is not able to speak for himself or herself.
 If the adult child is able to make his or her own decisions, then the medical power of attorney is not effective.

 If an emergency arises and the parents of an adult child don’t have a medical power of attorney, the only way they can regain the authority they had before their child turned 18 is to obtain legal guardianship.
 Even when the courts are aware it’s an emergency situation, it’s not automatic, and you can lose valuable time and treatment opportunities while waiting for guardianship to granted.

-And power of attorney rights aren’t just limited to parents with adult children.
-It’s also possible, of course, for parents to name one of their adult children as medical power of attorney should both of them be similarly incapacitated, and that paperwork can be drafted at the same time as the child’s.
+And the power of attorney rights isn’t just limited to parents with adult children.
+It’s also possible, of course, for parents to name one of their adult children as medical power of attorney should both of them be similarly incapacitated, and that paperwork can be drafted at the same time as the children.
 If parents believe that their adult children are prepared to make those decisions, proposing this can actually be an expression of family members loving and trusting one another.

 It’s also important for children to know that a medical power of attorney document does not have to be in effect forever.
 A medical power of attorney can be revoked at any time, and it can also be drafted to cover a finite time period – say, for example, the four or five years in which your son or daughter expects to be in college.